Home-made Baked Beans

 I love baked beans, and I don't really know why I haven't ever made them for myself.
 I grow beans , tomatoes and onions, plus the herbs, so I have all the ingredients.
 For some reason I had a mental block and assumed they should come from a tin.
 Crazy!

 I woke up when I was writing an article about the preservatives, chemicals and colourants in so many of our foods.
 I checked my cupboard and the only guilty party was 2 tins of baked beans.
-That's when I realised it was time to find a recipe.
+That's when I realised it was time to find a recipe!

 Looking though a bunch of books I found three recipes that sounded good, so I made all of them, and then did a combination which I was happy with.
 Two recipes had bacon bits in, which I didn't add, but feel free to add some if you eat meat.
-Jamie Oliver's recipe was delicious, but very intense flavours which made it more of a main meal than a comforting bowl of beans to have on toast.

 One thing I did discover is that they have to cook for a long time.
 Most recipes are 3 hours.
 I tried doing them in the pressure cooker but they really do need 2-3 hours in the oven or slow cooker to get that delicious hearty flavour.